anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Supply Enroll-Response to Pledge {#enroll_response}

-After supplying the CA certificates, the Registrar-Agent supplies the pledge LDevID certificate to the pledge.
+After supplying the CA certificates, the Registrar-Agent supplies the pledge EE certificate to the pledge.

 Optionally, TLS MAY be used to provide privacy for this exchange between the Registrar-Agent and the pledge (see {{pledgehttps}}).

-{{exchangesfig_uc2_8}} shows the provisioning of the pledge LDevID certificate to the pledge and the following subsections describe the corresponding artifacts.
+{{exchangesfig_uc2_8}} shows the provisioning of the domain-owner signed EE certificate to the pledge and the following subsections describe the corresponding artifacts.

 ~~~~ aasvg
 +--------+    +------------+    +-----------+    +--------+    +------+